-Delivery speeds varies with transfer options.
-At an agent location or by phone, your transfer could be delivered in minutes (at higher costs).
+Delivery speeds vary with transfer options.
+At an agent location or by phone, your transfer could be delivered in minutes — at higher costs.
 Your cheapest options could take five days or longer, depending on the country.

 With PayPal, transferring among existing PayPal accounts is instantaneous.
 Payments from your PayPal account to another bank account are delivered by the next business day.

-Whichever way you send your money, it’ll get to your recipient more quickly with PayPal.
+Whichever way you send your money, it’ll get to your recipient faster with PayPal.
 For deposits to an account, up to four days sooner.

 Who offers more options?

 |Payment Methods||Minimum and maximum transfers||Delivery methods||Transfer speeds||Countries and currencies|

 |Western Union||Bank transfer, credit or debit card, cash||Minimum and maximum varies by country||Bank transfer, cash pickup, e-wallet||Varies from minutes to 5+ days||200+ countries|